adamcumiskey/BlockDataSource/README.md

 [![License](https://img.shields.io/cocoapods/l/BlockDataSource.svg?style=flat)](http://cocoapods.org/pods/BlockDataSource)
 [![Platform](https://img.shields.io/cocoapods/p/BlockDataSource.svg?style=flat)](http://cocoapods.org/pods/BlockDataSource)

-Conjure UITable/UICollectionViews  out of thin air.
+Conjure tables and collections out of thin air

+## Introduction

-A DataSource is an embedded DSL for construcing UIs with UITableViews and UICollectionViews.
+A `DataSource` is an embedded DSL for construcing UIs with UITableViews and UICollectionViews.
 You define the structure of your list and DataSource  will automatically conform to `UITableViewControllerDataSource`, ` UITableViewControllerDelegate`, `UICollectionViewControllerDataSource`, and `UICollectionViewControllerDelegate`.

 For example: